react-cosmos/react-cosmos/docs/pages/docs/configuration/plugin-settings.md

 ### Custom Viewports

 `responsivePreview` is a plugin included by default.
-You customize the device list through the Cosmos config:
+You customize the device list through the Cosmos config.

 ```json filename="cosmos.config.json"
 {